 - Do think about using unique and different venues, such as car showrooms for drink receptions, football clubs for conferences, or museums for small meetings.

 - Sometimes it is worth looking outside of London (or any major city) for venues, even if some people have to travel it could save lots on the overall budget.

 - Understanding the delegate’s perceptive is critical.
-What they need from the event and their objectives should be understood from the outset and the event itself should be the evidence of that.
-The best way of doing this is to have a ‘walk through’ prior to the event, this involves literally walking around the venue thinking about what can go wrong and putting into place any contingencies in case the worst thing happens.
+What they need from the event and their objectives should be understood from the outset, and the event itself should be the evidence of that.
+The best way of doing this is to have a ‘walk through before the event; this involves literally walking around the venue thinking about what can go wrong and putting into place any contingencies in case the worst thing happens.

 - Make sure you are fully prepared on the day of the event regarding any health and safety questions you might be asked.
 Check with the venue when their fire alarm test is.

 - Do check whether your event will clash with other events that will market to the same audience.
 Even if you are arranging an in-house event do check everyone’s diaries.

 - In selecting a venue do investigate the catering before you confirm anything as you may not always get the quality you were expecting!

 - Try to have a grasp of the technology that will be used during the event.
 Talk to the venue about everything that is included in the room hire.
 If you have a technician on hand, do have a chat with them and understand what their role is and what they can help with.
 The last thing you want is to have malfunctioning equipment and not knowing how to fix it or who should fix it!

 - Keep smiling on the day of the event!
 If you look stressed and are rushing around looking flustered, the delegates are going to see this and think the event hasn’t been organised well.

 - Event budgeting is a major MAJOR factor in organising any event.
 Here is a great piece on event budgeting.